-With adequate upkeep, your air conditioner will provide worry-free service for many years.
-But, like any other machine in your home, it will at some point need to be replaced.
-Knowing when to replace it is essential to prevent pricey repairs, higher utility bills and interrupted comfort.
+With proper upkeep, your air conditioner will provide worry-free service for years.
+But, just like any other machine in your home, it will ultimately need to be updated.
+Knowing when to replace it is essential to avoid pricey repairs, higher electrical bills and interruptions to your comfort.

-When it comes to being cool and your residence’s energy efficiency, our Air Temperature Control pros have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner should be replaced.
-Here are a few points you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+When it involves being cool and your house’s energy efficiency, our Air Temperature Control pros have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner needs to be replaced.
+Here are several points you should consider when you’re thinking about updating your 15-year-old air conditioner.

 Age

-In most instances, the Department of Energy says the majority of air conditioners run for 15–20 years.
+Most of the time, the Department of Energy says many air conditioners run for 15–20 years.
 If yours is 15 years old, it’s well past the midpoint.
-It’s recommended to start preparing for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for installation.
+It’s smart to begin preparing for air conditioning installation before it fails so you aren’t roasting while you’re waiting for a replacement.

 How trustworthy is your air conditioner?
-Does it cool reliably, even on the hottest days?
+Does it cool reliably, even on the toastiest days?
 Or is it regularly malfunctioning?
-When your air conditioner starts becoming less dependable it’s time to begin thinking about getting an updated one.
+When your air conditioner starts becoming less trustworthy it’s time to begin thinking about getting an updated one.

-Over your air conditioner’s lifetime, it’s expected for it to need a handful of minor repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just replace it.
+Over your air conditioner’s life span, it’s anticipated for it to need several little repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just install a new one.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which rates how proficiently it consumes electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal rules.
-However, your air conditioner becomes less efficient as it gets older.
+Every air conditioner comes with a SEER rating, which ranks how proficiently it consumes electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal mandates.
+However, your air conditioner loses efficiency as it wears out.

-Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are usually costlier but could pay for themselves over their life span through increased energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are often costlier but could pay for themselves over the years through more energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

 Comfort

-Are you cool when your air conditioner is working?
-Or are you continuously dialing down the temperature to remain cool?
-An older air conditioner may have trouble keeping your residence comfy because of reduced efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of operating at full speed continuously, these air conditioners run at multiple speeds to adapt your comfort.
+Are you cool when your air conditioner is running?
+Or are you often dialing down the temperature to stay cool?
+An aging air conditioner may have trouble keeping your residence comfy as a result of reduced efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of cooling at full speed continuously, these air conditioners work at multiple speeds to adjust your comfort.

 Noise

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is a concern, check with us about getting a variable-speed air conditioner.
-Many of these air conditioners run at a sound level that’s like a regular conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is annoying you, call us about installing a variable-speed air conditioner.
+Many of these air conditioners cool at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a smart way to maximize your energy efficiency, with not much effort needed from you.
-And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for very little.
-The majority of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or out and about and change temps as necessary.
+Adding a smart thermostat is a good way to maximize your energy efficiency, with very little effort required from you.
+And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for not much.
+The majority of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or out and about and alter settings as necessary.

-If you have an aging air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a smart method to ensure smart thermostat compatibility.
+If you rely on an older air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.

 Refrigerant Kind

 If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
-You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will list the refrigerant type.
+Also known as R-22 refrigerant, Freon is no longer being made because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will include the refrigerant kind.

-If your air conditioner is operating fine, you can keep on using it.
+If your air conditioner is working fine, you can keep on using it.
 However, if it ever has a refrigerant leak, solving the problem will be pricey.
-That’s due to the fact Freon is only available in reduced, recycled amounts.
+That’s since Freon is only available in limited, recycled amounts.

-If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really accumulate as time goes by.
+If you’re still debating whether you should replace your 15-year-old air conditioner soon, think about this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
+And those savings can really build up as time passes.

-We know that air conditioner cost is your number one question.
-That’s why collaborating with Air Temperature Control for air conditioning installation in Macon and surrounding areas is stress-free and affordable.
-Our pros will help you find the right model for your needs and then review all the possibilities.
+We realize that air conditioner cost is your number one question.
+That’s why working with Air Temperature Control for air conditioning installation in Macon and surrounding areas is simple and affordable.
+Our pros will help you find the right solution for your needs and then discuss all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.